-Unlike plaque psoriasis, which is characterized by raised lesions, the spots caused by guttate psoriasis are not very thick.
-Spots are typically small, and may or may not be covered with thin, flaky skin (scales).
+Unlike plaque psoriasis, which has raised lesions, the spots caused by guttate psoriasis aren’t very thick.
+Spots are typically small, and they may have a covering of thin, flaky skin called “scales.”

-Guttate psoriasis is not contagious, meaning it cannot be spread to others through contact.
+Guttate psoriasis isn’t contagious.
+It can’t spread to others through contact.
 Spots often clear up with minor treatment.
-However, for some it may be a lifelong condition, or may appear later as plaque psoriasis.
+Guttate psoriasis may be a lifelong condition for some, or it may appear later as plaque psoriasis.

 Guttate psoriasis attacks are often sudden.
-The breakouts typically occur with small red marks that intensify and expand.
-They can cover large portions of the body or may be contained to smaller patches.
+The breakouts typically involve small, red marks that intensify and expand.
+They can cover large portions of the body or may remain in smaller patches.

 According to the Mayo Clinic, the lesions of guttate psoriasis typically appear:

 - red or dark pink

 - separate from each other

 - on the trunk or limbs

 The real cause of psoriasis is unknown, but research indicates that it’s an autoimmune disorder.
 This means that the body’s natural defense system attacks healthy cells.
 In psoriasis, the immune system targets the skin, which results in a rapid growth of skin cells.
 This causes the redness and flaky skin typical of psoriasis.

 According to the NPF, certain factors may trigger an outbreak of guttate psoriasis, such as: